 ChildServe is unique in that we serve children with acute medical needs – these children are at a higher risk for serious outcomes from contracting influenza, COVID-19, or other respiratory illness.
 While we serve many children who do not have complex medical needs, they often share treatment space or waiting rooms with those who do.
 For these reasons, we ask families to cover their cough, use good hand hygiene, and stay home when they are sick, along with following our masking and screening guidelines.

 What should I do if I feel sick, or think I may be getting sick?

-- Stay home and isolate from others until you are in good health.
+- Staying home until you are in good health.

-- Cover your cough or sneeze, preferably into your elbow or sleeve.
+- Covering your cough or sneeze, preferably into your elbow or sleeve.
 If a tissue is used, immediately throw the used tissue in the trash.

-- Clean and disinfect frequently touched objects and surfaces, such as cell phones, cups, toys, handles, countertops, etc.
+- Cleaning and disinfecting frequently touched objects and surfaces, such as cell phones, cups, toys, handles, countertops, etc.

 ChildServe improves the health and well-being of nearly 5,800 children each year through specialized clinical, home, and community-based programs and services.
 We serve children with developmental delays, disabilities, injuries, and other special healthcare needs.